mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ### Weekly Summaries

+-   **Week of February 21, 2026 (v0.5.11):**
+    -   **New Feature - AI Tutor:** Merged the "AI Teacher" feature into a more robust "AI Tutor".
+Administrators can now set a minimum session duration for these educational quests.
+The final quiz to complete the quest remains locked until the timer is complete, encouraging focused learning.
+The AI's persona has also been updated to be more tutor-like.

 -   **Week of February 14, 2026 (v0.5.10):**
     -   **Kiosk Dimness Logic Refactor:** Refactored the Kiosk Mode dimming feature to use a more intuitive "Dimness Level" control.
 The percentage now directly corresponds to the screen overlay's opacity, fixing a bug where different levels looked the same and providing more predictable control for administrators.